Lalithsai1404/CUNet_CLSTM_Liver/README.md

 - Image Type: Abdominal CT Scans
 - Ground Truth: Liver and Tumor Segmentation Masks

-> **Note:** The dataset is not included in this repository due to its size and licensing restrictions.
+> **Note:** The dataset is not included in this repository due to licensing restrictions and file size limitations.

 ---

-## Technology Stack
+## 🛠 Tech Stack

 - Python
 - TensorFlow